sluckettcole/data-viz-summer-25/README.md

 - If you need to experiment or try things out, use the `scratch/` directory (it's gitignored)
 - If you modify files outside the `work/` directory, you may encounter merge conflicts when trying to pull updates from the original repository.

+## Author

+The materials in this course were put together by [Erik Westlund](mailto:ewestlund@jhu.edu), Department of Biostatistics,  Johns Hopkins Bloomberg School of Public Health.